DMHAS Deaf, Hard of Hearing or Deafblind Programs and Services (DHOH)

 - DMHAS Community Services DHOH Services

 The DMHAS Office of the Commissioner DHOH Services approves Interpreter requests from DMHAS programs and DMHAS funded providers.
-DHOH Interpreter requests from DMHAS funded providers are submitted by the provider to their Community Services Division contract manager.
+DHOH Interpreter requests from DMHAS funded providers are submitted by the provider to the Community Services Division Regional Services Team.
 Requests from DMHAS programs are submitted to DMHAS Office of the Commissioner DHOH Services using the:

 For more information contact: William Pierce, Community Services Division, DMHAS Office of the Commissioner.
 Voice: 860-418-6933, TTY Relay: 7-1-1